loksland/choppy/README.md

 The {choppy} layer comp also supports the following variables:
 - **outputFilePath** (string)
 If set the string result will be saved to the specified file path, relative to the base path.
+Variables can be included in this string and they will be swapped out.
 - **outputTagStart**, **outputTagEnd** (string)
 When |outputFilePath| is true, the result string will be inserted between these tags if found in the output file.

-###Base config file###
+### Base config file ###

 Optionally place a file called '.choppy' in the same dir as your PSDs to direct to the base url for all.